 “I think it’s safe to say that most of you know a lot of my life whether I liked it or not.
 And I had to stop.
 Because I had everything, and I was absolutely broken inside.
 And I kept it all together enough to where I would never let you down, but I kept it too much together to where I let myself down.”

 “If you are broken, you do not have to stay broken.”

-2. When She Opened Up About Her First Time Seeking Treatment
+April 2017: She Opened Up About Seeking Treatment in an Issue of Vogue

 In 2016, she was checked into a rehab facility in Tennessee, where she stayed for three months.
 She later told Vogue for her April 2017 cover story,